Ten years of blogging: Writer’s block

 La Palmas de Gran Canaria.
 (Photo by the author.)

-That’s how, six months after staring down bankruptcy and unemployment, I found myself on an island in the Atlantic a mere 500 miles from Marrakesh.
+That’s how, six months after staring down bankruptcy and unemployment, I found myself on a semi-tropical island in the Atlantic a mere 500 miles from Marrakesh.
 I rented a cheap open-air room overlooking the Las Palmas promenade and a pristine sunning beach.
-After the conference concluded, I stayed on for another week to explore the island and write.
+After the conference concluded, I stayed for another week to explore the island and write.

 During this vacation I received an email from Saskia Vogel in London.
 She heard from an editor friend that the UK-based Erotic Review was in need of fiction.
 Didn’t I have a story about a guy having sex for the first time?

-In that low-rent Shangri-la, the couch doubling as my bed, and the drapes billowing from the breeze coming off the beach, I hustled one more edit pass out of my aging Hamke story.
+In that low-rent Shangri-la, the couch doubling as my bed and the drapes billowing from the breeze coming off the beach, I hustled one more edit pass out of my aging Hamke story.
 Thankfully I brought my writing notebook computer with me.
-This was not a time when Wi-Fi was a sure thing in a rented room, especially in an out-of-the-way place like Gran Canaria, but I was set.
+This was not a time when Wi-Fi was a sure thing in a rented room, especially in an out-of-the-way place like Gran Canaria, but I in this case I was set.
 I emailed my little story to editor and publisher Jamie Maclean.

 With a healthy taste of self-doubt in the back of my mouth, I pressed the Send button.
 Then I did what I usually do after submitting a piece to a magazine: I got my mind off things.
 I went downstairs.
-I walked the promenade, had a couple of drinks at a beach bar, got my toes in some sand.
+I walked the promenade.
+I had a couple of drinks at a beach bar, and got my toes in some sand.

 When I returned to the room, I of course checked my email, fully expecting to find nothing.
 Instead, an acceptance email waited in my inbox.
 Compared to the usual turnaround times for literary magazines—one sent me a rejection two years after submission—this was lightning fast.
 Later it dawned on me that my accidental vacation spot had contributed to the quick response: I was in the same time zone as London, where ER was published.